niklas2165/customer-support-crew/README.md

 - **Ingestion Script (`initial_ingestion.py`):**
   This one-time script loads the full JSON dataset into the database for model training.
 It is not part of the daily pipeline.

+- **Note:** The same `support_emails.db` file is used for both model training (via historical ingestion) and logging newly processed API emails.
+This ensures continuity and a full trace of all system activity in one unified location.

 #### 2.2 Model Training